By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 57.1 MB (2.3 MB compressed)

 46.2 x 31.0 cm ⏐ 18.2 x 12.2 in (300dpi)

 GEORGE POST / SCIENCE PHOTO LIBRARY GEORGE POST / SCIENCE PHOTO LIBRARY

 Total solar eclipse.
-Montage sequence of 7 images from just after first contact (bottom left) to totality (centre) and just before last contact (top right) for a total solar eclipse.
+Montage sequence of 7 images from just after first contact (bottom left) to a point near totality (diamond ring effect, centre) and just before last contact (top right) for a total solar eclipse.
 Total solar eclipses occur when the Moon passes directly in front of the Sun.
 Total solar eclipses usually occur less than once a year, and can only be seen from a small area of the Earth's surface.
 At totality, the solar atmosphere (corona, white) becomes visible.
 This total solar eclipse was observed from the USA on 21 August 2017.
 Totality lasted for just over 2.5 minutes.
 The time from first contact to last contact was just over 3 hours.

 Model release not required.
 Property release not required.